nguyensjsu/sp19-202-rocket-202/journal/Yijun Zhang.md

 # Week 3 Scrum Report

 ### Finished Last Week
-- Task1: Finished the month flow dispaly with builder pattern.
+- Task1: Finished the month flow dispaly with builder pattern and add a new observer pattern to observer the month total value.
 - Task2: Combined my code with the app frame.
 - Task3: Test and debug.
 Fixed lots of bugs.
 - Task4: Draw the class diagram of the builder pattern.